Frontiers journals are at the top of citation and impact metrics

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

-Leadership in Education welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Leadership in Education welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Original Research, Policy and Practice Reviews and Policy Brief.

 All manuscripts must be submitted directly to the section Leadership in Education, where they are peer-reviewed by the Associate and Review Editors of the specialty section.